AI can learn emotions. Are you ready to train it?

 Gawdat suggested that most emotions, like fear and anger, can be broken down into logical processes because they are algorithmic in nature — love is the only emotion AI can’t recognize (because it doesn’t conform to an algorithm).
 For example, he claimed that fear occurs when “a moment in the future is perceived to be less safe than now.”

 “Fear for a puffer fish makes it puff,” Gawdat said.
 “For a cat, it hisses.
 And for a human, we fight or flight.
 For a machine, it might move its code to another place.”
-The reactions may differ, but the underlying logic behind the emotion is the same across species and machines.
+The reactions may differ, but the underlying logic behind the emotion is the same.

-As such, Gawdat believes that AI can easily be programmed to recognize such a pattern and respond accordingly.
+As such, Gawdat believes that AI can easily be programmed to recognize these patterns and respond accordingly.
 How can communicators train AI tools to learn the appropriate emotions for engaging each stakeholder engagement, and maintain their influence in the process?

 Ahead of her workshop during Ragan’s Internal Communications Conference this week, Microsoft Senior Storyteller and author of “Brand Storytelling” Miri Rodriguez shared her tips for strengthening your AI EQ through prompting.